Hidden Lake Gardens : Events

 The most scenic and hilliest course in southeast Michigan!
 Come enjoy a beautiful fall morning at Hidden Lake Gardens for the 16th Annual RUN FOR THE HILLS!
 1 Mile & 5K Run or Walk along paved roads.
 Proceeds from the race will benefit Hidden Lake Gardens and Oh These Irish Hills! organization.

-Learn more at our Run for the Hills! page.
+Find all the details and register by visiting our Run for the Hills! page.

 Adopt-a-Highway Clean-up